cz295/cz295.github.io/_projects/bouncing.md

 Droplet collision occurs frequently in many natural and industrial processes, for example, the formation of raindrops, spray and atomisation.
 This problem can be characterised by a dimensionless number, the <i>Weber</i> number.
 Experimental studies on the head-on collision of droplets of equal size have identified four distinct outcomes with increasing values of <i> We </i> number: 1) coalescence after minor deformation; 2) bouncing; 3) coalescence after large deformation; and 4) coalescence followed by separation with the generation of secondary droplets.
-We are interestd in the determining force from regime 1) and regime 2).
+We are interested in the determining force from regime 1) and regime 2).
 <br/>
 <br/>
 The gas film between the two droplets play an important role